It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Here are the current and upcoming ride refurbishments and other closures at Disney’s Hollywood Studios.

-Lightning McQueen’s Racing Academy (Permanently Closed Starting October 7, 2024)
+Lightning McQueen’s Racing Academy (Permanently Closed October 7, 2024)

-Lightning McQueen’s Racing Academy, a live racing simulator show at Sunset Showcase, ends on October 7, 2024.
-In its place, Disney plans to launch a new Disney Villains live show, set to debut in Summer 2025.
+Lightning McQueen’s Racing Academy, a live racing simulator show at Sunset Showcase, ended on October 7, 2024.
+In its place, Disney plans to launch the new Disney Villains Unfairly Ever After live show, set to debut in Summer 2025.

 Star Wars Launch Bay Theater (Closed until TBA)